-In Alberta, the provincial government royalty rates apply to Crown-owned mineral rights.
-In 2016, Alberta adopted a modernized Alberta royalty framework (the "Modernized Framework") that applies to all wells drilled after December 31, 2016.
+In Alberta, the provincially-set royalty rates apply to Crown-owned mineral rights.
+In 2016, the Government of Alberta adopted a modernized Alberta royalty framework (the "Modernized Framework") that applies to all wells drilled after December 31, 2016.
 The previous royalty framework (the "Old Framework") will continue to apply to wells drilled prior to January 1, 2017 for a period of ten years ending on December 31, 2026.
 After the expiry of this ten-year period, these older wells will become subject to the Modernized Framework.
+The Royalty Guarantee Act (Alberta), came into effect on July 18, 2019, and provides that no major changes will be made to the current oil and natural gas royalty structure for a period of at least 10 years.